-Chrome version 76 has flash disabled by default.
+Chrome versions 76 and later have flash disabled by default.
 To enable Flash, search below for the knowledge base article "Setting up Adobe Flash and the microphone in Google Chrome".

 Google Chrome is the best browser for easily connecting to NativeAccent, however, the current Chrome version 76 settings may block sites from using Flash by default.
 If you see this error message when logging into NativeAccent, clicj on the puzzle piece circled in this example.
 This will take you to content settings where you can change the settings.